jenkinsci/jenkins/CONTRIBUTING.md

 ## Building and Debugging

-The core of Jenkins' build flow is built around Maven.
+The Jenkins core build flow is built around Maven.
-Here is a description of the [building and debugging process].
+You can read a description of the [building and debugging process here].

 If you want simply to build the `jenkins.war` file as fast as possible without tests, run: